 COLA Applies to Social Security Benefits Every Year

-Every year, the total amount of Social Security benefits every individual is eligible to receive increases in order to keep up with the rise of the cost of living that occurs each year.
+Every year, the total amount of Social Security benefits every individual is eligible to receive increases in order to keep up with the rise in the cost of living that occurs each year.
 A 2.8% increase in Social Security benefits was announced on October 11th, 2018 to be applied to 2019 Social Security benefits.

 In general, salaries for government positions utilize COLA more than positions at private businesses.
 This is because private businesses rely on profit, which means that excellent employees that contribute to the growth of a business are eligible for raises.
 Government positions are not based on profitability, and therefore offer yearly COLA benefits in order to retain employees and ensure their yearly salary grows with the economy’s natural inflation.